AWS Open Distro for OpenTelemetry

 Sumo Logic

-Sumo Logic supports tracing telemetry signal from OpenTelemetry natively via OTLP.
+Sumo Logic supports tracing, metrics and logs telemetry signals from OpenTelemetry natively via OTLP.
 If you’re already set up with AWS Distro for OpenTelemetry, then exporting data into a SumoLogic backend is as simple as editing your YAML config file for the Collector and getting started.

 Requirements